Project Type

-The AFC Wimbledon Stadium development is a multimillion dollar mixed-use development coming up on a 14-acre brownfield site in the London Borough of Merton off Plough Lane in Wimbledon, UK.
+The AFC Wimbledon Stadium development is a multimillion-dollar mixed-use development coming up on a 14-acre brownfield site in the London Borough of Merton off Plough Lane in Wimbledon, UK.

-The project includes development of a sports stadium, along with residential apartments and retail spaces on the former Wimbledon Greyhound Stadium site.
+The project includes the development of a sports stadium, along with residential apartments and retail spaces on the former Wimbledon Greyhound Stadium site.
 Galliard Homes and AFC Wimbledon Football Club are developing the new stadium.

 Catalyst and Galliard Homes will develop the other elements of the mixed-use development in a 50:50 joint venture agreement.